Former Google and Uber Exec Anthony Levandowski Charged With Stealing Self-Driving Car Trade Secrets

 The legal battle between Google’s self-driving car division Waymo and Uber captured Silicon Valley's attention in early 2018, with the two companies reaching a surprise settlement of after four days of testimony.
 Uber agreed to pay Waymo $245 million.

-Levandowski, known as one of Silicon Valley’s leading experts on autonomous vehicles, left Google after eight years with the company in early 2016.
-He quickly formed his own self-driving car startup, known as Otto.
-He joined Uber as a vice president of engineering in late 2016 when the company bought his nascent company, bringing Levandowski and his knowledge of the industry under its wing.
+Levandowski left Google after eight years with the company in late 2015 and quickly formed his own self-driving car startup, known as Otto.
+He joined Uber as a vice president of engineering in late 2016 when the company bought his nascent company for nearly $700 million, bringing Levandowski and his industry experience—and allegedly his knowledge of Waymo—under its wing.

 "We are all free to move from job to job,” Anderson said in the press conference.
 “What we can't do is stuff our pockets on the way out the door.